 With seemingly vertical peaks, white water rapids, and infinite opportunities for climbing, hiking and flying, Tajikistan is an adrenalin junky’s dream.
-Centred in the northern part of Tajikistan, Paramount Journey’s mountain bike (MTB) adventure includes camping in the upper reaches of the Fann Mountains, and a family home stay in the Yagnob Valley.
-This biking and trekking route combines the Alauddin, Mutnoe, and Iskanderkul lakes, and reaches an altitude over 4,000m.
+Centred in the northern part of Tajikistan, Paramount Journey’s mountain bike (MTB) and trekking adventure includes camping in the upper reaches of the Fann Mountains, and a family home stay in the Yagnob Valley and Shing valley.
+This biking and trekking route combines the Alauddin, Mutnoe, and Seven lakes, and reaches an altitude over 3800m.
 The programme includes ample time to explore the Yagnobian villages, meeting with local people and learning about their ancient culture, as well as the opportunity to swim in the lakes, gaze in amazement at the landscapes, and to appreciate up close the flora and fauna.

-At Paramount Journey, we understand that getting your own bike and camping gear out to Tajikistan can be a bit of a logistical nightmare, so we provide everything you need.
+At Paramount Journey, we understand that getting your own bike and camping gear out to Tajikistan can be a bit of a logistical nightmare, so we provide you a famous Specialized brand mountain bikes.
 Our mountain bikes are modern, comfortable and well-maintained, and your adventure leader has the skills and spares to make any necessary repairs on the go.
 Tents, food, and other essentials are carried by car for part of the route, and then loaded onto donkey in the higher reaches of the mountains, so you can concentrate on enjoying the ride.

 Let’s take a closer look at our trip route